Yale-LILY/Ascle/README.md

 _04_20_2021_ - Spring functionality finished -- mimic classification, summarization, and query extraction <br/>

 ## Data
-EHRKit is built for use with Medical Information Mart for Intensive Care-III (MIMIC-III).
+MedGen is built for use with Medical Information Mart for Intensive Care-III (MIMIC-III).
 It requires this dataset to be downloaded.
 This dataset is freely available to the public, but it requires completion of an online training course.
 Information on accessing MIMIC-III can be found at https://mimic.physionet.org/gettingstarted/access.
 Once this process is complete, it is recommended to download the mimic files to the folder `data/`

 The other dataset that is required for some of the modules is the [pubmed dataset](https://www.ncbi.nlm.nih.gov/CBBresearch/Wilbur/IRET/DATASET/), this dataset contains a large number of medical articles.
 The required downloading and parsing is all performed in the `pubmed/` folder.
 First run `bash download_pubmed.sh` and then `python parse_articles.py`.
 This process is also detailed in the tutorial notebook for summarization: `tutorials/naiveBayes.ipynb`